FatmaEzzat2/Embedded-Linux/More/How to add a new command/How to add a new command to Linux 5b1c736bbe964f238f73d88d1d289df2.md

 ### For example,

-### if we input the `“userinformation”` command, the output will give the user name and its ID in the system”.
+### if we input the `“userinformation”` command, the output will give the user name and its ID in the system.

 ## 💡 ***Step 1: Write the program content for the command in any text editor***